Book a Call

 There was no question about it.
 Just the certain belief that I had to.

-Within an hour of my waking that day, I found myself sitting in the parking lot at a 12-step program.
-I was early for the meeting, but I had to change, so I waited.
+Within an hour of my waking on September 2, 2018, I found myself sitting in the parking lot at a 12-step program.
+I was several hours early for the meeting, but I had to change, so I waited.

 If you are familiar with 12-step programs, you will know that much of it is based on prayer, forgiveness, belief, and other “woo woo” concepts.
 One sure way to succeed in a 12-step program is simply to believe and work the program.

-As a skeptic of the “woo woo” involved in the process, I knew I needed scientific proof that the right mindset could produce desired results.
+As a skeptic of the “woo woo” involved in the process—I had a huge “God” problem—I knew I needed scientific proof that the right mindset could produce desired results.

 That Proof Came in Two Forms.